Poison Hand Darted Harpoons and Lances

 Poison lance; length is 41-1/4" (origin unknown).

-Mr. Chamberlain has constructed a harpoon upon a new principle, which conveys to the bottom of the incision a small vial of prussic acid, - the most deadly of all the known poisons, inasmuch as the vital energies seem to be overthrown very soon after this horrible liquid is brought in contact with the blood.
-The harpooner, as is customary, will throw the instrument with all his might, without regard to the spot - for his object is to inject the poison.
-When the whale starts, by re-acting on the line attached to the harpoon, the vial is instantly crushed, and death let loose within his mighty frame.
-There can be no redemption for the whale - die he must, for he is a warm blooded animal.
+"Mr. Chamberlain has constructed a harpoon upon a new principle, which conveys to the bottom of the incision a small vial of prussic acid, the most deadly of all known poisons, as the vital energies seem to be overthrown very soon after this liquid contacts the blood.
+The harpooner throws the instrument with all his might, without regard to the spot, aiming to inject the poison.
+When the whale starts, reacting to the line attached to the harpoon, the vial is instantly crushed, and death is released within its frame.
+There is no escape for the whale—it must die, for it is a warm-blooded animal."

 Ackerman's Poison harpoon